freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-talk-about-past-activities/66c8fb021dcfcb767dfec33a.md

 ---
 <!-- (Audio) Linda: No, we haven't.
 But we've solved similar issues on other projects. -->

-# --description--
+# --instructions--

-Linda acknowledges that they have not fixed the exact issue James is asking about.
-However, she adds that they have experience solving similar problems in the past.
+Listen to the audio and answer the question below.

-# --question--
+# --questions--

 ## --text--

-Based on what Linda is saying, which of the statements below is true?
+Which statement below is true?

 ## --answers--